bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ### Rate Limiting

-The SDK includes automatic rate limiting for feature events to prevent overwhelming the API.
+The SDK includes automatic rate limiting for flag events to prevent overwhelming the API.
-Rate limiting is applied per unique combination of feature key and context.
+Rate limiting is applied per unique combination of flag key and context.
 The rate limiter window size is configurable:

 ```typescript
 const client = new ReflagClient({